Huskie Stadium: 21st century

-In recent years, the football program has generated national headlines for the institution.
-With seven consecutive winning seasons (best in the MAC), NIU has the 25th best record in the nation since 2000 (53-30)---including triumphs over Bowl Championship Series programs such as Wake Forest, Minnesota, University of Alabama, Kansas, University of Maryland, Purdue University (2009, 2013), Iowa, and Iowa State University among others.
+In the 21st century, the football program has generated national headlines for the institution.
+With seven consecutive winning seasons (best in the MAC), NIU has the 25th best record in the nation since 2000 (53-30)---including triumphs over Bowl Championship Series programs such as Notre Dame, Wisconsin, BYU, Nebraska, Georgia Tech, Wake Forest, Minnesota, University of Alabama, Kansas, University of Maryland, Purdue University (2009, 2013), Iowa, and Iowa State University among others.
 The Huskies finished ranked in the Top 30 during the 2003 and 2004 seasons and defeated Troy University, 34-21, in the 2004 Silicon Valley Football Classic.
 In 2006, NIU faced off against TCU in the Poinsettia Bowl in San Diego, California making it the second time in three years NIU had gone to a postseason bowl game.
 The Huskies made it four bowls in six years with a trip to the International Bowl in 2010 against the University of South Florida.
 Later, in 2012, they became the first non-AQ team with one loss to go to a BCS bowl game (Orange Bowl).

 With the addition of the Yordon Athletic Center, the total capacity for the stadium has decreased to 23,595.
 In 2013, Huskie Stadium in its current seating format recorded two sellouts in the year.
 This was the first time since 2003 the Huskies recorded a sellout at the stadium.

 2014 plans for renovation

 NIU had announced plans in 2014 to renovate Huskie Stadium.
-Following its renovation, the stadium will have a horseshoe shape, with end zone seating added to the south side of the stadium.
+Following the renovation, the stadium will have a horseshoe shape, with end zone seating added to the south side of the stadium.
 The capacity will be raised to between 30,000 and 35,000, with the potential to expand it further to 42,000 in the future.
 The gymnastics and wrestling practice areas housed within the stadium will be moved to make room on the west side for a full concourse, more concessions, and more easily accessible restrooms.
 The east side will hold new luxury seating sections, including suites, double suites, loge box seating, a club lounge, as well as both indoor and outdoor club seats.
 Naming rights for the stadium might be sold after its renovation.

 With a capacity somewhere between 30,000 and 35,000, the renovation will make Huskie Stadium amongst the MAC's largest in capacity.
 Both InfoCision Stadium (Akron) and Waldo Stadium (Western Michigan) hold 30,000; Rynearson Stadium (Eastern Michigan) holds 30,200; Kelly/Shorts Stadium (Central Michigan) holds 30,255.
 The only three of the venues mentioned that are in the West Division of the MAC alongside the Huskies are Waldo Stadium, Rynearson Stadium, and Kelly/Shorts Stadium, meaning that post-renovation, Huskie Stadium will quite possibly be the largest stadium in the division, if not the MAC.